PhD in Urban Planning and Policy

 - Minimum Semester Hours Required 96 from the baccalaureate, up to 64 from the master’s.

 - Course Work Students must demonstrate competency in urban theory, policy evaluation, statistics, and economic analysis through previous master’s degree or course work.

 Introductory Data Analysis course (such as UPP 510)

 |Introduction to Scientific Inquiry|

 |Research Design and Evaluation|

-- Concentration Courses At least 28 hours must be taken in the area of concentration, selected in consultation with a faculty committee.
-At least 8 hours in advanced research design and methods are required in the area of concentration.
-Concentrations include:
+- Specialization Courses At least 28 hours must be taken in the area of specialization, selected in consultation with a faculty committee.
+At least 8 hours in advanced research design and methods are required in the area of specialization.
+Specializations:

 - Spatial Planning